 * Constructing thriving teams and purposeful organizations with meaningful and sustainable impact.

-* Helping others becoming mindful and inspirational leaders to change the world using a data-driven and scientific approach!
+* Helping others becoming mindful and inspirational leaders, as well as stress resilient, to change the world using a data-driven and scientific approach!

 ABOUT REINER KRAFT, PhD